Catholicate of the West: Glastonbury rite and confession

 By 1948, the Glastonbury rite was created for the Catholicate of the West.
 The Glastonbury rite was compiled by Newman in 8 volumes of liturgical books.
 The rite was mainly based on the Irvingite book The Liturgy and other Divine Offices of the Church with interpolated extracts from other liturgies.
 The goal of Newman in making this rite was to make the world's richest, most fastuous rite.
 The Glastonbury rite (also called "liturgy of saint Joseph of Arimathea") is a neo-Gallican rite which was an attempt to make a Western Orthodox rite.

 On 1 June 1952, Newman published a book titled The Glastonbury confession, a profession of faith which was binding for all clergy of the Catholicate.
-Anson states there were "few bishops and clergy" left at the time.
+Anson states there were "few bishops and clergy" left within the Catholicate at the time.

 Loss of churches

-Between 1951 and 1953 included, the following churches under the jurisdiction of the Catholicate left it: the Orthodox Catholic Church in England (cast out of the Catholicate in August 1951), the Ancient Catholic Church, and the Indian Orthodox Church.
+Between 1951 and 1953 included, the following churches under the jurisdiction of the Catholicate left it: the Orthodox Catholic Church in England (expelled from the Catholicate in August 1951), the Ancient Catholic Church, and the Indian Orthodox Church.